 Investing is a world where every investment manager claims to be terrific and where they can typically back it up with some or other performance analytics.
-However, most investment managers actually underperform the market, making active management a losers’ game unless you have the skill to select superior investment managers and furthermore blend them in an optimal manner to provide superior risk adjusted returns.
+However, most investment managers actually underperform the market, making active management a losers’ game unless you have the skill to select superior investment managers and furthermore blend them in an optimal manner to provide superior risk-adjusted returns.

 Our unique investment manager research and selection advisory offering centres around a deep understanding of the investment manager industry, which we have gained over the past two decades.
-We have gained our competitive edge not only from our wealth of investment consulting experience where we advised to most of the largest institutional investors in South Africa but also from our offshore multi manager investment management backgrounds.
+We have gained our competitive edge not only from our wealth of investment consulting experience where we advised to most of the largest institutional investors in South Africa but also from our offshore multi-manager investment management backgrounds.
 Clients require advice that is based not on a theoretical and academic basis but on proven investment management principles.
-Investment advisors that have institutional investment management backgrounds such as us have an advantage to meet more sophisticated client demands.
+Investment advisors that have institutional investment management backgrounds such as us have the advantage to meet more sophisticated client demands.

 “When prospective new investment managers made presentations to the Fund, it was often proved that GraySwan had more knowledge of their history than the presenters.
 I honestly believe that GraySwan has set a new necessary standard for investment consulting in South Africa.”

-We look for investment managers that have consistent investment philosophies, distinct and replicable investment processes and an ability to meet your performance objectives within a well-defined risk managed framework and within pre-defined time horizons.
+We look for investment managers that have consistent investment philosophies, distinct and replicable investment processes and an ability to meet your performance objectives within a well-defined risk-managed framework and within pre-defined time horizons.
 We focus our investments manager research and selection process on in-depth qualitative, quantitative and operational research and on-site due diligence in order to guide you to select the optimal blend of investment managers that will lead to superior performance.

 In a nutshell, we focus on the following areas –

-- Consistency of the investment philosophy;
+- The consistency of the investment philosophy;

 - Experience and stability of the team;